01-edu/public/subjects/abort/README.md

 ### Instructions

-Write a function that returns the median of 5 five arguments.
+Write a function that returns the median of five `int` arguments.

 ### Expected function